 " Mary, what an earth have you done."
 The woman's voice was cold and unfeeling.

 " I'm sorry," the young maid replied back. " I don't know what happened.
-One minute I was caring the tree and the next moment I had tripped and dropped it on me."
+One minute I was carrying the tray and the next moment I had tripped and dropped it on me."

 The older woman rolled her eyes obviously annoyed more by the loss of the tray then by the well-being of the maid.

 " Well what are we supposed to do now?
 That tray is expected at once."
 The woman then looked at me seeing that I was helping the young maid.